 Throw the ball

 After working with the rolling activity, you can try throwing the ball while your child catches it.
-It would be better to start with a larger ball as they would have more success in catching
+It would be better to start with a larger ball as they would have more success in catching it, while improving their eye-hand coordination.
+As your child grows older, you can work towards smaller balls.

 Knock down a tower